PLANTS FOR EVERY ROOM

 May 02, 2016

 I saw this as an excuse to adopt a new plant or two.
-So here is how I use plants throughout my home.
+Here’s how I use plants throughout my home:

 My entry opens directly into the living room.
-Its the perfect spot for this shade loving Peace Lily.
+It's the perfect spot for this shade-loving Peace Lily.
 It sits at least 10 feet away from the window and is happy that way.
-This plant is low-maintenance, lives in low light and is an excellent air purifier!
+This plant is low-maintenance, thrives in low light, and is an excellent air purifier!

 My living room window is where all the sun loving plants hangout.
 Can you spot the world's tiniest fiddle leaf fig and my air plants on my DIY clay dish?